 Yes, you can choose a lower or higher level of cover.

-If you move to a higher level of cover, you will usually need to serve waiting periods on the extra services.
+If you move to a higher level of cover, you will usually need to serve waiting periods on the extra services/higher benefits.

-Generally, 23.
+Generally, people up to 23 years old are covered by hospital policies.
 If they’re studying full time, dependents can be covered as a student under a family policy up to the age of 25.